Dagwood sandwich: Ingredients

-Though the exact contents of Chic Young's illustrated Dagwood sandwich remain obscure, it appears to contain large quantities and varieties of cold cuts, sliced cheese, and vegetables separated by additional slices of bread.
-A whole small fish, presumably a sardine, is usually visible.
+Though the contents of Chic Young's illustrated Dagwood sandwich remain obscure, it appears to contain large quantities and varieties of cold cuts, sliced cheese and vegetables separated by additional slices of bread.
+A small fish, presumably a sardine, is usually visible.
 An olive pierced by a toothpick or wooden skewer usually crowns the edible structure.
-"Dagwood sandwich" has been included in Webster's New World Dictionary, and "Dagwood" (referring to the sandwich) has been included in the American Heritage Dictionary.
+"Dagwood sandwich" has been included in Webster's New World Dictionary and "Dagwood" (referring to the sandwich) has been included in the American Heritage Dictionary.